Ank9812/deep_learning/andrewng-p-1-neural-network-deep-learning.md

 - Vectorization is so important on deep learning to reduce loops.
 In the last code we can make the whole loop in one step using vectorization!

 ### Vectorization

 - Deep learning shines when the dataset are big.
 However for loops will make you wait a lot for a result.
 Thats why we need vectorization to get rid of some of our for loops.
 - NumPy library (dot) function is using vectorization by default.
-- The vectorization can be done on CPU or GPU thought the SIMD operation.
-But its faster on GPU.
-- Whenever possible avoid for loops.
-- Most of the NumPy library methods are vectorized version.

 ### Vectorizing Logistic Regression